-Steve Cooksey – As well as singing lead and harmony vocals and playing guitar, Steve is unarguably our musical director.
-He tirelessly works out the harmonies for each song and then beats us if we get them wrong!
-Steve started singing as a choir boy at the age of 7 and hasn’t really stopped since.
-His love of technology as well as music led him into a career as a sound engineer, initially in London recording studios followed by a spell in the West End mixing sound for some of the top musicals before coming to Cornwall in 1991.
-He performed for many years in Blind Panic, a local duo, and built his own state-of-the-art recording studio near Launceston.
-Due to the huge advance in recording technology, the studio no longer exists but the musical creativity continues resulting in a fine debut CD for the band produced with a laptop in a small office!
+Steve Cooksey – Singing lead and harmony vocals and playing guitar, Steve is unarguably our musical director.
+He works out our harmonies and scolds us if we get them wrong!
+Steve started singing as a choir boy at the age of 7 and hasn’t stopped since.
+His love of music led him into a career as a sound engineer, initially in London recording studios with a spell in the West End before settling in Cornwall in 1991.
+Half of local duo, Blind Panic, he built his own recording studio which no longer exists but his musical creativity shapes the band’s sound when producing our albums.

 He now lives in Launceston with his wife Christine, two dalmatians and a parrot.